ethos101/ethos101.github.io/_posts/2025-09-18-first-observation.md

 title: Dusting Off - Moon
 date: 2020-05-31
 ---
-Captured the Moon as a test.
-Clear skies, great details in the craters!
+Dusted off the telescope and captured the Moon as a test.
 ![Moon Image](/images/moon.jpg)